tmtsoftware/csw/docs/src/main/services/logging.md

-# Logging service
+# Logging Service

 Logging Service library provides an advanced logging facility for csw components and services.

+@@@note

+With this release of CSW, only the local logging is provided.
+A future release will provide the centralized logging facility.

+@@@

 ## Dependencies

-To use the Logging service without using the framework, add this to your `build.sbt` file:
+To use the Logging Service without using the framework, add this to your `build.sbt` file:

 sbt
 :   @@@vars